Conformal Prediction for Early Stopping in Mixed Integer Optimization: Related works

 \subsection{Conformal prediction}

 Conformal prediction provides distribution-free uncertainty quantification with finite-sample guarantees~\cite{Angelopoulos2021AGI}.
 It has been applied across domains including natural language processing~\cite{Campos2024ConformalPF}, time-series forecasting~\cite{Stankeviit2021ConformalTF}, medical imaging~\cite{Vazquez2022ConformalPI, Fayyad2023EmpiricalVO}, and autonomous driving~\cite{Doula2024ConformalPF}.
-Recent work has extended conformal prediction to optimization under uncertainty, providing calibration guarantees for robust optimization~\cite{Jia2024EndtoEndCC}.
-Clarke and Stellato~\cite{Clarke2025LearningBasedHA} used conformal prediction to bound the suboptimality of learned heuristics for parametric MIPs.
+Recent work has extended conformal prediction to optimization under uncertainty, providing calibration guarantees for robust optimization~\cite{Jia2024EndtoEndCC}. \citet{Clarke2025LearningBasedHA} used conformal prediction to bound the suboptimality of learned heuristics for parametric MIPs.
+This work differs from~\cite{Clarke2025LearningBasedHA} in that we learn a stopping criterion for the exact solver rather than validating an independent heuristic.
+In the previous work, the learned heuristic and the solution-finding heuristic are independent of one another, and the use of conformal prediction is to give bounds on the error of the learned heuristic.
+In this work, we explicitly set an acceptable error probability and magnitude of error, and use conformal prediction to calibrate a stopping criterion that achieves these guarantees.

 This work is arguably the first to use conformal prediction to accelerate exact MIP solving.
 Rather than validating an independent heuristic, in this work we learn a termination criterion that stops the solver early while providing probabilistic guarantees on solution quality.